 XML has only user-defined tags like <xhtml>, <component1> and <component2>. version, encoding and standalone is part of the XML declaration.
 XML is self-explanatory and the above code explains the components of XHTML.
 However it cannot run on its own, software or a piece of code is required to present, receive or supply the information inside the tags.

 XHTML is not compatible with the IE8 and other older versions of the browsers.
 HTML5 is capable of using XHTML style tags but not vice versa.
 While writing code in XHTML, there are several restrictions that the developers need to adhere to.

 - XHTML elements and attributes should not be in uppercase.

 - Doctype declaration at the beginning of the code is mandatory.

-Because of these restrictions, this markup language is considered stricter and so there came a gradual shift towards HTML5 which takes care of error handling in syntax, cases in the code, closing of tags and so on.
+Because of these restrictions, this markup language is considered stricter and so there came a gradual shift towards HTML5 which takes care of error handling in syntax, cases in the code, the closing of tags, and so on.
 In short, it is an advantage for developers.

 Further reading =>> HTML Cheat Sheet With HTML5 Tags

-Besides, it has features like audio, video, games, canvas, SVG, a good number of modern APIs like determining geolocations, web storage, drag, and drop.
+It also has features like audio, video, games, canvas, SVG, and a good number of modern APIs like determining geolocations, web storage, drag, and drop.
 Also, it takes care of the semantics which makes the code more readable and easy to debug.